Skip to main content

 A Loaded Question

-I was at the UMass Accepted Student Open House on a bright April morning with my then high-school senior son.
-As we were walking through the Campus Center, two enthusiastic young women from the admissions office introduced themselves and asked if we wanted our picture...
+I was at the UMass accepted students' open house on a bright April morning with my son, a high school senior at the time.
+As we walked through the Campus Center, two enthusiastic young women from the admissions office introduced themselves and asked if we'd like to...

 When Advice Is Not the Answer